Accenture Case Interview: Complete Prep Guide (2026)

 Examples of "Back of the Envelope" cases:

-• Estimate the number of attendees for a free concert by U2 in Central Park.
+- Estimate the number of attendees for a free concert by U2 in Central Park

-• How much money could an airline save by giving customers half a can instead of a whole can of soda?
+- How much money could an airline save by giving customers half a can instead of a whole can of soda?

 How Do You Solve an Accenture Case Interview Step by Step?

-One tip that candidates often overlook: after your summary, ask the interviewer what actually happened with the project.
+One move that candidates often overlook: after your summary, ask the interviewer what actually happened with the project.
 Because Accenture cases are based on real engagements, interviewers are usually excited to share the outcome.
 This shows genuine curiosity and leaves a strong final impression.

 What Are Some Accenture Case Interview Examples?

-• Example #3: A pharmaceutical company is considering discontinuing a particular drug from its portfolio.
-Evaluate the financial implications.
+- Example #3: a pharmaceutical company is considering discontinuing a particular drug from its portfolio.
+Evaluate the financial implications

-• Example #5: A financial services firm is considering adopting blockchain technology for its operations.
+- Example #5: a financial services firm is considering adopting blockchain technology for its operations.
 What considerations should they think through?

-• Example #8: A commercial bank is re-evaluating the number of branches it operates and considering whether to expand or consolidate.
+- Example #8: a commercial bank is re-evaluating the number of branches it operates and considering whether to expand or consolidate.
 How should they make this decision?

-• Example #9: A car company is interested in developing a new electric vehicle.
+- Example #9: a car company is interested in developing a new electric vehicle.
 What marketing related issues should it consider before making the investment?

-• Example #10: A large conglomerate is facing declining profits in its railroad division and is considering shutting it down.
+- Example #10: a large conglomerate is facing declining profits in its railroad division and is considering shutting it down.
 Is this the right course of action?

 What Are the Best Accenture Case Interview Tips?

-Tip #1: Take your time and do not rush into speaking.
+Tip #1: Take your time and do not rush into speaking

-Tip #2: Be flexible.
+Tip #3: Be flexible

 The case may take a direction you did not expect.
 You may need to completely change your approach or hypothesis.
 Interviewers want to see that you are open minded and can adapt on the fly.

-Tip #3: Use visual aids.
+Tip #4: Use visual aids

-Tip #4: Be 80/20.
+Tip #5: Be 80/20

 The 80/20 principle says that 80% of results come from 20% of your effort.
 You will not have time to answer every question in a case interview.
 Focus on the areas that will have the greatest impact on your recommendation.

-Tip #6: Showcase your individuality.
+Tip #7: Showcase your individuality

 How Should You Prepare for Accenture Case Interviews?

-Start by learning the format, structure, and flow of a case interview.
-Understand what a great performance looks like before you try to practice one.
-You should be familiar with the types of questions, the overall objective, and the evaluation criteria.
+Understand what a case interview is: start by learning the format, structure, and flow of case interviews for beginners.
+Understand what a great performance looks like before you try to deliver one

-Casing with a partner is the best way to simulate a real interview.
-After each 30 to 40 minute case, spend at least 15 to 20 minutes giving and receiving feedback.
-Much of your improvement will come from these feedback sessions.
+Practice 5 to 10 cases with a partner: casing with a partner is the best way to simulate a real interview.
+After each 30 to 40 minute case, spend at least 15 to 20 minutes giving and receiving feedback

-Doing a mock case with someone who has actually conducted Accenture interviews is extremely valuable.
-They know exactly what interviewers look for and can give you feedback that your case partners may miss.
-If you are plateauing, this is the best way to break through.
+Practice with a former or current consultant: a mock case with someone who has actually conducted consulting interviews is the fastest way to break through a plateau.
+They know exactly what interviewers look for and catch issues your case partners miss

 Here is a sample four week preparation timeline:

-Week
+Week |

-Activities
+Activities |

-Week 1
+Week 1 |

 Learn case interview format and strategies.
-Read one case prep book.
+Read one case prep book. |

-10 to 15 hours
+10 to 15 hours |

-Week 2
+Week 2 |

 Practice 3 to 5 cases by yourself.
-Focus on frameworks and math.
+Focus on frameworks and math. |

-10 to 15 hours
+10 to 15 hours |

-Week 3
+Week 3 |

 Practice 5 to 10 cases with a partner.
-Focus on feedback.
+Focus on feedback. |

-15 to 20 hours
+15 to 20 hours |

-Week 4
+Week 4 |

 Mock with a consultant.
 Address weak spots.
-Do 2 cases max.
+Do 2 cases max. |

-8 to 10 hours
+8 to 10 hours |

 How Do You Ace the Accenture Potentia Interview?